robdevops/check_freeradius/README.md

 ```

 ## Dependencies
+* Python
-Enable the [FreeRADIUS status server](http://wiki.freeradius.org/config/Status) to use this script.
+* Enable the [FreeRADIUS status server](http://wiki.freeradius.org/config/Status) to use this script.